Kaldzkur/DiscordBaseBot/README.md

 `?cmd edit name newtext` will replace the text of an existing command with `newtext`.

 By default a custom command/group also accepts optional arguments including `-d` (for command or group) `-r` (for group only). `-d` will help you delete your original command message if possible, `-r` will invoke a random subcommand in a command group, with all arguments propagated.
+Usage: `?name -[option] [args]...`.

 A command can be specified to have access permissions required, this can be set by `?cmd perm <lv>`.
 Permission lv1 grants access to all members, lv2 grants access to mods and owners, lv3 grants access to admins and owners, lv4 grants access only to owners.